How to Split Text to Columns in Google Sheets (with Examples)

 Split Text to Columns in Google Sheets - urls

-Note that there is a mix of URLs where some only have the root domain and some have links to a specific page/post.
+Note: There is a mix of URLs where only some have the root domain, and some have links to a specific page/post.

 • Select the data that you want to split.

-• In the Custom field, enter /Split Text to Columns in Google Sheets - forward slash
+• In the “Custom” field, enter the forward slash (/) symbol.Split Text to Columns in Google Sheets - forward slash

-Note that as soon as you enter /, the URLs will spit and the domain name would be in column C.
+Note: As soon as you enter forward slash (/), the URLs will spit, and the domain name will be in column C.

 Now if you’re wondering why column B is empty, it’s because there are two forward slashes after HTTP in the URLs.
 Each forward slash is treated as an individual separator.